|Baker Publishing Group to acquire Regal Books|

 |Written by Christine D. Johnson|

-Gospel Light has entered into a Letter of Intent to sell the publishing assets of Regal Books to Baker Publishing Group.
-Stan Jantz, interim CEO of Gospel Light, and Dwight Baker, president of Baker Publishing Group, say the goal is to have the final purchase agreement signed in May and the transaction closed by June 30.
+Gospel Light has signed a letter of intent to sell the publishing assets of Regal Books to Baker Publishing Group.
+Stan Jantz, interim CEO of Gospel Light, and Dwight Baker, president of Baker Publishing Group, say the goal is to have the transaction closed by June 30.

 “Over the last several months, the board and leadership of Gospel Light made a strategic decision to concentrate on Gospel Light’s core mission,” Jantz said.
 “From the time Henrietta Mears founded Gospel Light in 1933, resourcing churches with curriculum and Vacation Bible School materials so they can reach children and families with the gospel has been at the core.
 In order to concentrate on that mission, the board decided to find a compatible new home for Regal’s authors.”

-Founded by Bill Greig Jr. in 1965, Regal published How to Be a Christian Without Being Religious by Fritz Ridenour as its first book.
+Founded by Bill Greig Jr. in 1965, Regal published How to Be a Christian Without Being Religious by Fritz Ridenour as its first book, which is still in print.